ivarejao/NLP-with-Disaster-Tweets/README.md

 <li>Random Forest</li>
 </ul>

-By the ROC curve we can see that the SVM had the best result compare to the other classifiers.
+By the ROC curve we can see that the SVM had the best result compare to the others classifiers.

 ![img.png](images/img.png)